 What if that was where my fertility story had ended?

 My to-do list would look a lot different.
 I’d have one child, not six, and he’d be grown and flown.
 My nest would be empty.

 My to-do list would look a lot different.

 That brief glimpse into a what-could-have-been gave me the perspective I needed.
 My to-do list is a representation of all the blessings in my life.
 It’s not a burden.

 Dishes?
-I have six healthy kids who (more or less) enjoy eating my food.
+I have a houseful of healthy kids who (more or less) enjoy eating my food.
 I have money to buy the food to feed them.

 Laundry?
 Not only do I have indoor plumbing and a 2nd-floor laundry room, but I also have an amazing washer and dryer that sings me a song when each cycle is complete.

 Errands?
-I have a reliable car, even if the power locks are broken, gas money to run it, and safe roads to drive on.
+I have a reliable car — even if the AC is broken! — gas money to run it, and safe roads to drive on.